 When can I submit an application?

-The 2023 SCMP grant application period is open.
-Applications for Multi-State Partners to Participating States are due December 22, 2023, and for Participating States to AMS on January, 31, 2024.
-Applications received after the due date will be subject to the AMS’ Late Applications, Denials and/or Appeal Procedures.
+The 2026 SCMP grant application period is now open.
+Applications for Multi-State Partners to Participating States are due August 31, 2026, and for Participating States to AMS on October 16, 2026.
+Applications received after the due date will be subject to the AMS Policies and Procedures.

 What are the application requirements?